codatio/codat-docs/docs/lending/portal/categorize-accounts.md

 3. To change the category of an account, select the accounts using the checkbox and click **Recategorize**.

    Choose an appropriate category from the proposed five levels and click **Recategorize**.
 This saves the newly assigned category.
-Once you have confirmed or edited an account, the _importance_ will change to zero.
+Once you have confirmed or edited an account, the _impact_ will change to zero.

 ![An image of the Lending Categorization view in the Portal with an account in process of recategorizing](/img/lending/acct-categorization-v3-3.png)